 Founded in 1957, Raychem Corporation was the first company to successfully apply the new science of radiation chemistry to commercial use.
-This accomplishment led to the creation of tough new materials and high-performance products such as irradiated polyethylene insulated wire and heat-shrinkable tubing through the crosslinking of polymeric materials.
-The success of this enterprise established radiation chemistry as a practical, safe, cost-effective use of ionizing radiation and helped make the United States the world leader in the development of commercial radiation technology and equipment.
+This led to the creation of tough new materials and high-performance products such as irradiated polyethylene insulated wire and heat-shrinkable tubing through the crosslinking of polymeric materials.
+The success of this enterprise established radiation chemistry as a practical, safe, cost-effective use of ionizing radiation for a variety of products.
 Learn more.

 Development of the Beckman pH meter

 When Arnold Beckman, a professor of analytical chemistry at the California Institute of Technology, was asked to devise a way to measure acidity in citrus fruit, the resulting “acidometer” revolutionized chemical instrumentation.
-The rugged and portable "acidimeter," which had all necessary components housed in a single unit, allowed scientists to measure acidity accurately and rapidly.
+The rugged and portable "acidimeter" allowed scientists to measure acidity accurately and rapidly.
 The innovative features of the pH meter, including its use of integrated electronic technology and all-in-one design, were the basis for subsequent modern instrumentation developed by Beckman and his company.
 Learn more.

 Development of the Pennsylvania Oil Industry